aistabci/abci-docs/en/docs/faq.md

 [^4]: Write/Delete will be available after migration of all data from /groups1/ completed.
 [^5]: Write/Delete will be available after migration of all data from /fs3/ completed.

-* Accessibilities of the directories in **New Area** after migration task is completed
+* Access Rights of the directories in **New Area** after the Data Migration task is completed

 | Directories                                                  | Read | Write | Delete | Descriptions                           |
 |:--                                                           |:--   |:--    |:--     |:--                                     |